aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/formulas/supported-formula-functions/_index.md

 |AGGREGATE|**Math and trigonometry**: Returns an aggregate in a list or database
 |AMORDEGRC|**Financial**: Returns the depreciation for each accounting period by using a depreciation coefficient
 |AMORLINC|**Financial**: Returns the depreciation for each accounting period
+|ANCHORARRAY|**Lookup and reference**: Returns the entire spilled range for the dynamic array in cell
 |AND|**Logical**: Returns TRUE if all of its arguments are TRUE
 |AREAS|**Lookup and reference**: Returns the number of areas in a reference
 |ASC|**Text**: Changes full-width (double-byte) English letters or katakana within a character string to half-width (single-byte) characters